neo-chem-synth-wave/literature/contribution/instructions.md

 To contribute to this repository, please adhere to the following instructions:

 1. Check out a **new branch** with an appropriate title.
-For example:

-    ```
-    20001231_contribution_by_mcauthorsky_a_e
-    ```

-2. Add the new literature files in the **appropriate publication year directories**.
+2. Add the **new literature files** in the appropriate **publication year directories**.
 If a publication year directory does not exist, create it yourself.
-Prioritize adding publications from the [contribution wishlist](/contribution/wishlist.md).
+Prioritize literature from the [contribution wishlist](/contribution/wishlist.md).
-Only add officially published peer-reviewed literature relevant to computer-assisted chemical synthesis, and avoid adding pre-print publications.
+Only add officially published peer-reviewed literature relevant to computer-assisted chemical synthesis.
-Refer to the section outlining the [relevant literature sources](#relevant-literature-sources) for more information.
+Refer to the subsection outlining the [relevant literature sources](#relevant-literature-sources) for more information.
 Adhere to the following literature file naming conventions:

-    ```
+    ```markdown
-    # One Author (Author Ęugene McAuthórśky):
+    # One Author (e.g., Author Ęugene McAuthórśky):
     yyyymmdd_mcauthorsky_a_e.md

-    # Two Authors (Author Ęugene McAuthórśky and Coauthor Oliver Bradshaw de Machine):
+    # Two Authors (e.g., Author Ęugene McAuthórśky and Coauthor Oliver Bradshaw de Machine):
     yyyymmdd_mcauthorsky_a_e_and_de_machine_c_o_b.md

-    # Three or More Authors (Author Ęugene McAuthórśky, Coauthor Oliver Bradshaw de Machine, and Mentor Complainson):
+    # Three or More Authors (e.g., Author Ęugene McAuthórśky, Coauthor Oliver Bradshaw de Machine, and Mentor Complainson):
     yyyymmdd_mcauthorsky_a_e_et_al.md
     ```

-3. Format the literature files referring to the section outlining the [formatting instructions](#formatting-instructions).
+3. Format the new literature files in accordance with the subsection outlining the [formatting instructions](#formatting-instructions).

-4. Once a reasonable number (_e.g._, ~10) of literature files are added, **create a pull request and assign a reviewer**.
+4. Once a reasonable number of new literature files (_e.g._, ~10) are added, **create a pull request and assign a reviewer**.

 5. After the pull request is approved and the branch is successfully merged, **delete the branch**.